 You may not know it, but a few of your teams might be willing to take on paid overtime to earn a few extra bucks every week.
 Alternatively, your team members may have access to a network of interns and other graduate students looking to gain experience.
 Hiring interns is a win-win situation.
 You get extra resources while they gain experience.

-Additionally, your team members may come up with creative ideas to get projects completed on time, with fewer resources on your team.
+Additionally, your team members may come up with creative ideas to get projects completed timely, by working with limited resources on your team.
 For instance, if a particular person is aware of new technology, he/she might be willing to train other team members on that technology, so that you can complete the project on time and in a cost-effective way.

-When you have fewer resources than needed, you need to prioritize tasks.
+When you have fewer resources or fewer resources at work than needed, you need to prioritize tasks.
 Identify the tasks that must be completed first.
-Let your team focus on what’s important.
-Let them not get side-tracked by other minor tasks that don’t have specific time limits.
+Let your team focus on what's important.
+Let them not get side-tracked by other minor tasks that don't have specific time limits.

 While prioritizing tasks, you need to ensure that individual team members align tasks accordingly so that it contributes to the overall goals of the project.